Is there a (Pseudo)Scalar at 95 GeV?: Conclusions

+The four possible Yukawa types of the 2HDM impose additional relations between the couplings of the new scalar to the SM fermions, leaving less freedom to accommodate the new signals.

-Both models are able to accommodate at least 2 of the 3 possible signals, with the model with an additional pseudoscalar always unable to accommodate the $b\bar{b}$ signal as already noted.
-We consider the usual theoretical (Unitarity and Boundness from Below) and experimental (flavour, Electroweak precision tests (EWPT), higgs physics and collider) constraints on these models.
-Unitarity and EWPT are known to limit the mass splittings between the new scalar particles, while higgs physics constraints usually restrict the 2HDM parameter space close to the alignment limit.
-Limits from flavour physics are not very sensitive to the mass of the new neutral scalars, including the particle at $95\GeV$, but instead mostly affect the mass of the new additional charged scalar.
-We assume that all other scalars are much heavier and quasi-degenerate, in which case flavour physics sets lower limits on the value of $\tan\beta$ that range from $\tan\beta\gtrsim0.5$ to $\tan\beta\gtrsim0.8$, depending on the model, the mass of the heavy scalars (we consider values from $1\TeV$ to $2\TeV$), and the specific Yukawa configuration.
+We have applied to both models the usual theoretical (Unitarity and Boundedness from Below) and experimental (flavour, electroweak precision tests (EWPT), Higgs physics and collider) constraints.
+Unitarity and EWPT are known to limit the mass splittings between the new scalar particles, while Higgs physics constraints usually restrict the 2HDM parameter space to regions close to the alignment limit, with the possible exception of the Type-I Yukawa configuration.
+Limits from flavour physics are not very sensitive to the mass of the new neutral scalars, including the particle at $95\GeV$, but instead mostly affect the mass of the new additional charged scalar and, most importantly, $\tan\beta$.
+We assume that all other scalars are much heavier and quasi-degenerate, so that flavour physics constraints can be directly translated into lower limits on the value of $\tan\beta$ that range from $\tan\beta\gtrsim0.5$ to $\tan\beta\gtrsim0.8$, depending on the model, the mass of the heavy scalars (we consider values from $1\TeV$ to $2\TeV$), and the specific Yukawa configuration.

 Direct production of the new (pseudo)scalar at colliders can happen via gluon fusion or in association with a top quark pair $t\bar{t}$.
-Limits from the production in association with $t\bar{t}$ have been considered, and do not affect the regions where one is able to reproduce the signals.
+Limits from the production in association with $t\bar{t}$ are then crucial to assess the viability of the models.

 The largest branching fractions of the new scalar are expected to be to $b\bar{b}$ and $\tau\tau$.
 However, a $b\bar{b}$ final state would not be observable at LHC due to the large QCD background, and so for this channel we can only rely on LEP data.
-Alternatively, one can consider a final state where the new scalar is produced in association with another SM boson (such as $Z$ or $h$), or double production and decay to a 4 bottom final state, both of which can originate from resonant production and the subsequent decay of one of the heavier scalars $H,A$.
+Alternatively, one can consider a final state where the new scalar is produced in association with another SM boson (such as $Z$ or $h_{125}$), or double production and decay to a 4 bottom final state, both of which can originate from resonant production and the subsequent decay of one of the heavier scalars $H,A$.